Sonodynamics in liver CEUS

 If it is evident that Sonoscans 1-7 have covered the entire liver including the right lateral aspect, we omit Sonoscans 8 and 9.

-US Sonoexam (low res) and CEUS Sonoexam (low res), including Sonoscans 8 and 9.
+Liver protocol (baseline) and Liver protocol (CEUS for metastasis detection), including Sonoscans 8 and 9.
 Last Sonoscan 6 is repeated with higher MI.
 No significant pathology.

-US Sonoexam (low res) and CEUS Sonoexam (low res), Sonoscans 1 to 7.
+Liver protocol (baseline) and Liver protocol (CEUS for metastasis detection), Sonoscans 1 to 7.
 Sonoscan 6 is repeated with higher MI.
 Liver in breast cancer, status prior to chemotherapy.

 Up